Writing Tests Using the CS 70 TestingLogger

 ) use affirm_expected

 , which takes two arguments: an expression and an expected result.
 The test passes if the expression is equal to the expected result.
-If they aren't equal, the test fails, and the message shows you both the expected result and what the expression actually evaluated to.
+If they aren't equal, the test fails, and the message shows you both what the expression actually evaluated to, and what the expected result was.

 , the expression 1 + 1